freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

-# Learn Bash Scripting by Building Five Programs
+# Learn Bash and SQL by Building a Bike Rental Shop

 > Welcome to the Bash and SQL lessons!